AARP Eye Center

-- In person: Return your completed ballot to your county absentee election manager’s office up to the close of business the day before Election Day.
+- In person: Return your completed ballot to your absentee election manager’s office up to the close of business on the day before Election Day.

 Can I track my absentee ballot?

 Can I vote in person before Election Day?

 Alabama doesn’t technically offer early voting.
 But if you apply for and receive an absentee ballot before Election Day, you can hand-deliver it to your absentee election manager’s office no later than 5 p.m. on the day before Election Day.

 Polls are open from 7 a.m. to 7 p.m.
 Use the state’s voter information portal to find your polling place.

 Do I need identification to vote?

 Yes.
-You must have a valid photo ID, such as a current Alabama driver’s license or Alabama nondriver ID to cast your ballot in Alabama.
+You must have a valid photo ID, such as a valid Alabama driver’s license or Alabama nondriver ID to cast your ballot.
 A list of acceptable IDs is on the state elections website.
 If you don’t have a valid photo ID, you can request a free one at your county board of registrars.
 You can also request a home visit or group event to obtain a state-issued photo ID via a free mobile unit.
 Call the secretary of state’s office at 800-274-8683 or 334-242-7210 for more information.

 Editor’s note: This guide was updated on July 27, 2023.
 The guide was first published on July 30, 2020.